-Absorbed Glass Matt (AGM) automotive batteries are known for their exemplary performance and for being a true maintenance free product.
-Reason being, they are not wet flooded like other common no maintenance batteries.
+Absorbed Glass Mat (AGM car battery) is known for its exemplary performance and is a real maintenance-free product.
+The reason is, that they are not wet flooded like other so-called non-maintenance batteries.
 So what makes AGM car batteries more powerful?
-There are a number of reasons, which we will explain in this article.
+There are several reasons which we will explain in this article.

-They have highly porous glass fleet separators (absorbed glass mats) between the plates, preventing the electrolyte moving around.
-While gel cell automotive batteries are also spill-proof, one of the advantages AGM batteries have, is that they can withstand more impact.
+They have highly porous glass fleet separators (absorbed glass mats) between the plates, preventing the electrolyte from moving around.
+While gel cell automotive batteries are also spill-proof, one of the advantages AGM batteries have is that they can withstand more impact.

 What are the advantages of an AGM car battery over conventional types?

-- Have the capability to start engines, even if they are significantly drained.
-This makes them ideal for newer vehicles that have start-stop technology, which shuts off a car’s engine when it is idling, to conserve energy.
-These cars need a particularly powerful battery to operate, because it needs to power other auxiliary components of the car while the engine is off.
+Have the capability to start engines, even if they are significantly drained.
+This makes them ideal for newer vehicles with start-stop technology, which shuts off a car’s engine when it is idling to conserve energy.
+These cars need a mighty battery to operate because it needs to power other auxiliary components of the car while the engine is off.

-- You don’t need to top up the liquid levels of an AGM car battery because they are not wet flooded.
-They have a recombinant chamber, which means the hydrogen and oxygen gasses combine to form fluid which is returned to the glass fleet separators.
+You don’t need to top up an AGM car battery’s liquid levels because they are not wet flooded.
+They have a recombinant chamber, which means the hydrogen and oxygen gasses combine to form fluid returned to the glass fleet separators.

-Vehicles with “Idle-Stop-Start” technology can only be fitted with AGM batteries.
+Vehicles with “Idle-Stop-Start” technology must be installed with AGM batteries.
 However, AGM Technology is also highly suitable for conventional high performance and luxury vehicles with large auxiliary loads.

 Next Page: Wet Flooded Battery